High precision measurements of the proton elastic electromagnetic form factors and their ratio at $Q^2$ = 0.50, 2.64, 3.20, and 4.10 GeV$^2$: Extraction of the cross section

-The dummy subtraction is a $\sim$10\% correction for both arms, with a $\sim$2\% $\varepsilon$ dependence for the left arm and $\sim$0.5\% for the right arm.
-We assign a conservative 5\% systematic uncertainty in the dummy subtraction correction which yields a 0.5\% scale uncertainty, and slope uncertainties of 0.10\% for the left arm and 0.36\% (0.025\%/0.07) for the right arm when we consider the $\Delta \varepsilon$ range of 0.07.
-The random uncertainty is taken from the statistical uncertainty in the determining the effective dummy thickness (See Sec.~\ref{extract_sigma}).
+The dummy subtraction is approximately a 10\% correction for both arms, with a 2\% $\varepsilon$ dependence in the left arm and a 0.5\% dependence in the right arm.
+We assign a conservative 5\% systematic uncertainty in the dummy subtraction which yields a 0.5\% scale uncertainty and slope uncertainties of 0.10\% for the left arm and 0.36\% (0.025\%/0.07) for the right arm when we account for the $\Delta \varepsilon$ range of 0.07.
+The random uncertainty is taken from the statistical uncertainty in the determination of the effective dummy thickness (See Sec.~\ref{extract_sigma}).